 Samsung Galaxy Tab S8, S8 Plus, and S8 Ultra

-While there are some clear upgrades across the S8 line, there are a number of similarities as well.
+While there are some clear upgrades across the S8 line, there are a number of similarities, too.
 They all use Qualcomm’s Snapdragon 8 Gen 1 processor, feature quad-speaker arrays, run on Android 12, and come packaged with a Samsung S Pen stylus.
 Each model also supports Wi-Fi 6E and comes equipped with a minimum of 8GB of RAM, but the S8 Ultra is available in 12GB and 16GB configurations as well.
-The S8 and S8 Plus essentially serve as direct replacements for their Tab S7 predecessors, while the S8 Ultra is a more feature-packed model with support for 5G connectivity and a 14.6-inch OLED display with a 120Hz refresh rate and 2960 x 1848 resolution.
+The S8 and S8 Plus essentially serve as direct replacements for their Tab S7 predecessors, while the S8 Ultra is a more feature-packed model with support for 5G connectivity and a 14.6-inch OLED display that touts a 120Hz refresh rate and 2960 x 1848 resolution.

-We were also impressed with the OLED display on the S8 Ultra, and its incredible performance.
-However, despite its attempts to bring iPad-level productivity to an Android tablet, neither the OS nor the additional keyboard case is really up to the task.
-Read our review of the S8 Ultra.
+The S8 Ultra, on the other hand, impressed us with its mammoth OLED display and snappy performance.
+Despite its attempts to bring iPad-level productivity to an Android tablet, however, neither the OS nor the optional keyboard case is really up to the task.

 If you’re in the market for a barebones entertainment device — whether for yourself or your kids — the Samsung Galaxy Tab A7 Lite is a tablet to consider, one that essentially functions as a smaller and less powerful version of the standard A7.
-Unlike the A7, however, the Lite is currently available at Amazon and Target for a mere $129.99 instead of its typical list price of $159.99.
+Unlike the A7, however, the Lite is currently available on Amazon, Best Buy, and Walmart for $129 instead of its typical list price of $159.99.
 The 8.7-inch display offers just 1340 x 800 resolution, though the base model also comes equipped with 32GB of storage and 3GB of RAM, just like the larger model.
 While it is less powerful, it’s also difficult to find a tablet with these specs that’s available at this price point.